fleetdm/fleet/frontend/redux/nodes/entities/README.md

-# Kolide Redux Entities
+# Fleet Redux Entities

-Redux entities are all configured similarly in Kolide.
+Redux entities are all configured similarly in Fleet.
 They start with the same initial state, and contain the same default actions (each action namespaced to the entity name).
 Some entities extend the default configuration but for the most part entities are configured as follows: